upm-space/dO2s/meteor/doc/a05-rolling-your-authentication.md

 <!-- TODO - handle redirects when logged in -->

-As you can see this call the appropiate `Meteor.loginWith<Service>` function to log in the user.
+As you can see this call the appropriate `Meteor.loginWith<Service>` function to log in the user.

 ## User Collection Schema